JMTreats Logo

 Put the Science Into Practice

-Once you've mastered the basic technique, don't be afraid to experiment.
-Try add-ins like fresh blueberries, chocolate chips, or dried cranberries.
+Once you've mastered the basic technique, experiment with add-ins: fresh blueberries, chocolate chips, dried cranberries.
 The science remains the same: cold butter creates those steam pockets and flaky layers no matter what mix-ins you choose.
-You can even freeze shaped scones and bake them straight from the freezer for fresh scones anytime the craving strikes.

 Tags